Lina-Liuna/core-python/README.md

 3. Have your custom container types inherit from the interfaces defined in collections.abc to ensure that your class match the required interfaces and behaviors.

+#### item44: Use plain attributes instead of setter and getter methods
+##### Things-to-Remember:
+# 1. Define new class interfaces using simple public attributes and avoid defining setter and getter method
+# 2. Use @property to define special behavior when attributes are accessed on your objects, if necessary.
+# 3. Follow the rule of least surprise and avoid side effects in your @property methods
+# 4. Ensure that @property methods are fast; for slow or complex work -- especially involving I/O or causing
+# side effects - use normal methods instead.

 ### 2. The Python Standard Library

 What Pythons's Standard Library Provide?